-\subsection{What Physical Mechanism Drives the Evolution of the Eccentricity?}
+\subsection{What physical mechanism drives the evolution of the eccentricity?}

-In Section~\ref{subsec:point_masses_circ_orbits}, we demonstrate that orbital eccentricity evolves as long as $e\neq 0$ at the onset of RLOF, regardless of whether the stars are treated as extended bodies.
-To illustrate this, let us consider the simpler case of a system undergoing conservative MT, where both stars are approximated as point masses.
-Under these assumptions, the total angular momentum must be conserved, and Eqs.~\eqref{eq:orbit_averaged_semimajor_axis_MT_points} and \eqref{eq:orbit_averaged_eccentricity_MT_points} reduce to
+In Section~\ref{subsec:point_masses_circ_orbits}, we demonstrate that orbital eccentricity evolves as long as $e\neq 0$ at the onset of RLOF, whether the stars are treated as extended bodies or not.
+To illustrate this, let us consider the simpler case of a system undergoing conservative MT ($\beta = 1$) in an eccentric orbit, where both stars are approximated as point masses.
+Under these assumptions, the total AM must be conserved, and Eqs.~\eqref{eq:orbit_averaged_semimajor_axis_MT_points} and \eqref{eq:orbit_averaged_eccentricity_MT_points} reduce to

 The terms in these equations are always positive, except for the factor $(1-q)$, which is negative as long as the donor is more massive than the accretor.
 Over the course of MT, $q$ decreases, hence the orbit shrinks and circularizes up to the point when $q<1$.
 From that point on, the orbit expands and becomes more eccentric.
-Essentially, the sign change in $(1-q)$ follows the conservation of orbital angular momentum.
+Essentially, the sign change in $(1-q)$ follows the conservation of orbital AM.